-It will be the policy of this program to reject all requests for indirect or overhead costs as well as "in-kind" match contributions.
-In addition, grant funds must not be used to supplant private or local/state government funds currently spent for these purposes.
+It is the policy of this program to reject all requests for indirect or overhead costs as well as "in-kind" match contributions.
+In addition, grant funds must not be used to supplant private or local/State government funds currently spent for committee purposes.
 Funding requests from existing committees should focus entirely on the costs associated with the expansion efforts.
-Also, under no circumstances may business or labor officials participating on a labor-management committee be compensated out of grant funds for their time spent at committee meetings or time spent in training sessions.
-Applicants generally will not be allowed to claim all or a portion of existing full-time staff time as an expense or match contribution.

-For a more complete discussion of cost allowability, applicants are encouraged to consult the FY97 FMCS Financial and Administrative Grants Manual which will be included in the application kit.
+Also, under no circumstances may business or labor officials participating on a labor-management committee be compensated out of grant funds for time spent at committee meetings or time spent in committee training sessions.
+Applicants generally will not be allowed to claim all or a portion of existing full-time staff as an expense or match contribution.
+For a more complete discussion of cost allowability, applicants are encouraged to consult the FY2004 FMCS Financial and Administrative Grants Manual, which will be included in the application kit.

-G. Application Submission and Review
+G. Application Submission and Review Process

-Applications should be signed by both a labor and management representative and be postmarked no later than April 19, 1997.
-No application or supplementary materials can be accepted after the deadline.
-It is the responsibility of the applicant to ensure that the application is correctly postmarked by the U.S. Postal Service or other carrier.
-An original application containing numbered pages, plus three copies, should be addressed to the Federal Mediation and Conciliation Service, Labor-Management Program Services, 2100 K Street, NW Washington, D.C.
-20427.
+The Application for Federal Assistance (SF-424) form must be signed by both a labor and management representative.
+In lieu of signing the SF-424 form representatives may type their name, title, and organization on plain bond paper with a signature line signed and dated, in accordance with block 18 of the SF-424 form.
+Applications must be postmarked no later than June 30, 2004.
+No applications or supplementary materials will be accepted after the deadline.
+It is the responsibility of the applicant to ensure that the U.S. Postal Service or other carrier correctly postmarks the application.
+An original application containing numbered pages, plus three copies, should be addressed to the Federal Mediation and Conciliation Service, Labor-Management Grants Program, 2100 K Street, NW., Washington, DC 20427.
 FMCS will not consider videotaped submissions or video attachments to submissions.

-After the deadline has passed, all eligible applications will be reviewed and scored initially by one or more Customer Review Boards.
-The Board(s) will recommend selected applications for further funding consideration.
-The Director, Labor-Management Program Services, will finalize the scoring and selection process.
+After the deadline has passed, all eligible applications will be reviewed and scored preliminarily by one or more Grant Review Boards.
+The Board(s) will recommend selected applications for rejection or further funding consideration.
+The Director, Labor-Management Grants Program will finalize the scoring and selection process.
 The individual listed as contact person in Item 6 on the application form will generally be the only person with whom FMCS will communicate during the application review process.
+Please be sure that person is available between June and September of 2004.

-All FŸ97 grant applicants will be notified of results and all grant awards will be made before September 15, 1997.
-Applications submitted after the April 19 deadline date or that fail to adhere to eligibility or other major requirements will be administratively rejected by the Director, Labor-Management Program Services.
+All FY2004 grant applicants will be notified of results and all grant awards will be made before October 1, 2004.
+Applications submitted after the June 30 deadline date or fail to adhere to eligibility or other major requirements will be administratively rejected by the Director, Labor-Management Grants Program.